gramaziokohler/radii_docs/docs/index.rst

    2. Radii Viewer - Detailed description of all parts & options
    3. Radii Grasshopper - Detailed description of all parts & options
    4. Guides - Installations and Guides for different use cases

+.. @gereon vielleicht braucht es hier bei what is radii mehr einen übergreifenden text, der erklärt, was damit ermöglicht wird. vielleicht hat ja auch thomas dazu irgendwo was?
+Und das mit den parts würd ich dann weglassen, zumal du hier von 2 parts sprichst, später dann von 3...
+Könnten wie hier dann auch ein video einbetten? ich denke, das wäre sehr schön.

 .. topic::  What is RADii ?

+      RADii was created to easily access 3D models through different devices.
+Paired with a CAD plugin it creates a powerful real time connection to collaboratively develop 3d Models and discuss them in a VR environment.

-  `RADii <https://RADii.info/>`_ is a cloud platform that allows you to publish 3D Models for sharing, exploration and collaboration.
+..   `RADii <https://RADii.info/>`_ is a cloud platform that allows you to publish 3D Models for sharing, exploration and collaboration.
 RADii consists of **two parts**:

-    - A Software **Plugin** for Rhino / Grasshopper to publish 3D Models
+.. - A Software **Plugin** for Rhino / Grasshopper to publish 3D Models
-    - A bunch of **Viewers** for various devices (Win/Mac PCs, VR Headsets or mobile devices) to receive and explore the models.
+.. - A bunch of **Viewers** for various devices (Win/Mac PCs, VR Headsets or mobile devices) .to receive and explore the models.

 Rhino, Grasshopper and Viewer